 Photo: UNHCR

-A United Nations-wide plan has been launch in 2023 to respond to humanitarian needs inside Afghanistan.
-That plan seek $4.62 billion for some 23.7 million Afghans.
+A United Nations-wide plan was launched in 2023 to respond to humanitarian needs inside Afghanistan.
+That plan sought $4.62 billion for some 23.7 million Afghans.

 With Afghans and host communities in neighbouring countries facing increased challenges, the compelling need for greater burden- and responsibility-sharing from the international community remains.
 In line with the Global Compact on Refugees, the Support Platform for the Solutions Strategy for Afghan Refugees (SSAR), and the Sustainable Development Goals, the inter-agency 2022 Refugee Response Plan (RRP) for the Afghanistan situation will support hosting governments in their efforts to promote resilience, aiming to ensure that no one is left behind and that the needs of Afghans and their host communities are met.
 The RRP was developed as part of an inclusive and participatory planning process, including UN agencies and NGO partners, in consultation with governments, and led by UNHCR.
 It also reaffirms a regional multi-stakeholder and multi-sectoral approach.